-Our specialist staff and wonderful volunteers are trained to work with those individuals and families who are living with significant challenges to their health and wellbeing.
+Our specialist staff and wonderful volunteers are trained to work with individuals and families who are living with a life-limiting or terminal illness.

 In day care and on the wards, more than 1200 patients and families are cared for every year.

 Hospice care, known as palliative care, provides support for the physical and emotional problems related to a life-limiting illness for patients and for those close to them.

 This is often at home, but could also be at an outpatient clinic, day unit, or as an inpatient.

 As well as controlling pain, hospice care applies a practical approach to meeting the physical, social, emotional and spiritual needs of patients and carers facing progressive illness and bereavement.

 With the focus firmly on quality of life, our care takes into consideration the patient’s past life experience and current situation, looks after patients and their families, and respects the patient’s choice, with an emphasis on open communication.